cbevins/fire-behavior-simulator/docs/04_BasicUsage.md

 ```

 The **Dag.node()** function takes a variable key name and returns a reference to its **DagNode** instance.
-The array of selected nodes is then submitted to the **Dag.select()** method.
+The array of *selected* nodes is then submitted to the **Dag.select()** method.

 We also could have accomplished the above with a single statement...

 ```js
 dag.select('surface.weighted.fire.spreadRate', 'surface.weighted.fire.flameLength')
 ```
-...but the first method lets use keep the selected DagNode references around for later use.
+...but the first method lets use keep the *selected* DagNode references around for later use.

 ---

 ## Step 4 - *configure* input choices and computational options

-You can request from the DAG an array of the configuration DagNodes that currently applicable to your selected variables as follows:
+You can request from the DAG an array of the *configuration* DagNodes that are currently applicable to your *selected* variables as follows:

 ```js
 const activeConfigs = dag.requiredConfigNodes() // returns an array of applicable DagNode references